rabbitmq/rabbitmq-java-client/README.md

 #### 4.x Series

 This client releases are independent from RabbitMQ server releases and can be used with RabbitMQ server `3.x`.
-They require Java 6 or more.
+They require Java 6 or higher.

 ``` xml
 <dependency>